Customer Case Studies

 Due to the customer’s large (multi-petabyte) internal operations, the customer chose Splunk software and Keos services.

-The customer’s business is so large that at any time if one of their online services is interrupted, the customer loses millions of dollars in revenue.
+The customer’s business is so large that at any time if any one of their online services was interrupted, the customer would lose millions of dollars in revenue per minute.

-Keos worked with customer employees to predict service failures before they could effect business operations.
+Keos worked with customer employees to predict service failures before they could affect business operations.

 This was the largest successful deployment of Splunk IT Operational modeling on record.